The garage door sensors mounted on either side of your door’s tracks serve an important purpose.

 Troubleshooting Common Issues

 Also, floating dust particles can coat the surface and inhibit the amount of light getting through.
-Use a soft rag to lightly wipe dust, dirt and grime from the devices.
+Use a soft rag to lightly wipe dust, dirt, and grime from the devices.

 If none of the troubleshooting solutions succeeds in mending your sensors, call in a professional to assess the system.
 He or she may recommend replacing the sensors for one or more reasons, such as a wiring malfunction.
 Sometimes it may be that the garage door sensors are simply worn out.
 Since many are made of plastic, continuous cycling in cold weather can make the material brittle and cause it to shatter after an accidental bump.

 Replacing these sensors involves working with electrical wires.
 If you do not have the experience or training to approach this task comfortably, it may be better to contact a garage repair professional to complete the project.
+Alternatively, you can also consult an electrician in your locality; for instance, Glow Electricians Belfast (if that is where you are situated) to do the wiring.

 First, the electricity must be turned off at the main.
 The wires connected to the two current sensors should be disconnected and the sensors themselves unscrewed and removed.
 The new sensors’ wires must be connected with electrical joiners, then the components can be screwed in place.
 After the sensors are mounted, the beams must be properly aligned before the system will work correctly.
 You may have to adjust each sensor’s positioning before fully fastening them to their respective sides.